Robert Taub: Education and academic career

-Taub is a Phi Beta Kappa graduate of Princeton University, where he was a University Scholar.
+Taub attended Princeton University.
 He completed his doctoral degree at the Juilliard School as a Danforth Fellow.
 Studying under principal teacher Jacob Lateiner, Taub received the school's highest award in piano.
 Taub has served as Blodgett Artist-in-Residence at Harvard University, UC Davis, and the Institute for Advanced Study.
 He has led music forums and master classes at Oxford and Cambridge universities, as well as The Juilliard School.
 He has also been visiting professor at Princeton University and Kingston University (London, UK), teaching courses in Beethoven and music history, as well as piano, chamber music, and collaborative piano.

-Entrepreneurship and MuseAmi

-Building upon his experiences and achievements in the performing arts, Taub founded MuseAmi, a music software and technology company, in 2008.
-Inspired by his daughter's experiences learning violin, Taub envisioned a technology that could "see" and "hear" music the way people do, with a goal of enhancing the way individuals create, learn, collaborate upon, and share music.
-With MuseAmi, Taub attracted a high-powered team of machine learning experts, signal processing engineers, and creative developers.
-By using advanced techniques of machine learning and digital signal processing, MuseAmi has created highly efficient software to detect, analyze, and categorize visual and audio inputs in real world contexts.
-Under Taub's leadership, the company has developed significant intellectual property and has been awarded several patents.

-Return to performing

-Following his MuseAmi-based sabbatical from concert life, Taub returned to his performing career in 2016 with new performing projects centered on both new music and Beethoven.
+Entrepreneurial activity

+In 2007 Robert Taub and computer scientist Yann LeCun co-founded MuseAmi, a software company that applied machine learning to music.
+MuseAmi created software to read and transcribe music automatically.